-When cases like these are brought up in patient safety discussions with health care professionals, they dismiss them one way or the other - another reason health care professionals never will make patients safe.
-Patients need to stop trying to get health care professionals to make them safe and and fix this themselves (see Agency), as the case of Cullen shows.
+When cases like these are brought up in patient safety discussions with health care professionals, they dismiss them one way or the other – another reason health care professionals never will make patients safe.
+Patients need to stop trying to get health care professionals to make patients safe and and fix this themselves (see Agency), as the case of Cullen shows.

 Cullen was a nurse who is yet another case of a health care professional who murdered lots of patients without anyone in medicine even filing a report with the state medical board.
 There is nothing unusual about that.
 Health care professionals don’t report problems and do not know that they don’t.
 In fact, they get angry at the suggestion that they don’t.

 Nurse Cullen last worked at Warren Hospital in Phillipsburg, N.J.
 Another hospital at which he worked before that without anyone reporting him was St. Luke’s in Bethlehem, Pennsylvania.
 When that hospital combed through the records of 69 patients who had died while Mr. Cullen was around them, they refused to answer why.
 Prosecutors and police who looked into it were left with nothing to go on.

 Same old, same old.

 Dr. William Cors, chief medical officer at Somerset Medical Center in Somerville, N.J. said, “…we’re prevented from telling one another what we know out of fear, quite frankly, of being sued.”